-Painter School has a very detailed, comprehensive school safety plan that outlines protocols, systems, and procedures in the event of any/all emergencies.
-The plan also contains the yearly safety goals as determined by the students, staff, and parents.
-The Safety Plan is developed by the Painter Safety Committee before it is presented to the Alum Rock Union School District Board of Trustees for annual approval.
-The plan was approved in December 2011.
-The Safety Plan and drill procedures are reviewed during the year with all staff.
+San Antonio School has a very detailed, comprehensive school safety plan outlining protocols, systems, and procedures in the event of any/all emergencies.
+The safety plan contains the yearly safety goals as determined by the students, staff, and parents.
+It is revised by an elected safety committee on a yearly basis and presented to the School Site Council and English Learner Advisory Committee for review and input.
+All stakeholders' input is taken into account to finalize the plan and present it to the Alum Rock Union Elementary School District Board of Trustees for annual approval.
+It was last approved in December 2011.
+The Safety Plan and drill procedures are reviewed throughout the year with all staff members during meetings and via memos.
 Safety alerts are shared with all staff as needed throughout the school year.
-In addition, all required drills are calendared and completed, and the results are shared with the staff.
+In addition, all required drills are calendared and completed, and the results are shared with the staff and students.

-The Painter School Safety Plan has a comprehensive, enforceable, and continuous behavior policy, set of rules and regulations, dress code policy, set of protocols for safety/emergency drills, tardy policy, attendance policy, referral policy, non-discriminatory policy on student rights and responsibilities, campus security policy, harassment policy, conflict management policy, Internet safety policy, and an intervention policy.
+The Safety Plan has a comprehensive, enforceable, set of rules and regulations that include a behavior policy, a dress code policy, a set of protocols for safety/emergency drills, a tardy policy, an attendance policy, a referral policy, a non-discriminatory policy on student rights and responsibilities, a campus security policy, an harassment policy, a conflict management policy, an Internet safety policy, and an intervention policy.
+In addition, our parents are provided with a student handbook with detailed explanation of all expectations to ensure students' safety.